-This will be achieved through the collection of standardised sighting data, such as the GPS location, size and gender of all individuals, coupled with photo-identification for every encountered shark.
-Data will be collected from boats owned by Les Baleines Rand’eau, a whale shark viewing operator we are currently collaborating with.
-We will also collect small skin samples to examine diet and movements using biochemical markers (stable isotopes and fatty acids), along with population genetics and genomics studies, with the collaboration of multiple scientific institutions.
+This is achieved through the collection of standardised sighting data, such as the GPS location, size and gender of all individuals, coupled with photo-identification for every encountered shark.
+Data is collected while free diving from boat operator Les Baleines Rand’eau, our local operating partner.
+When possible, we also collect small skin samples to examine diet and movements using biochemical markers (stable isotopes and fatty acids), along with population genetics and genomics studies, with the collaboration of multiple scientific institutions.

 The objectives of the project are to establish:

-2) Population structure of whale sharks present (size and gender distribution).
-Juvenile-dominated populations typically correspond with feeding areas.
+3 – Population structure of whale sharks present (size and gender distribution);

-3) A Code of Conduct to ensure sustainable whale shark tourism
+4 – A Code of Conduct to ensure sustainable whale shark tourism;

 Check out our project updates for more information on our current work.